inputlogic/django-api-starter/apps/proxyexample/README.md

 ## Who is this for?:

-> This is for applications that need to process data through third party APIs.
+> This is for applications that need to process data via third party APIs.
 There is the option
 > of manipulating data flowing to and from the third party API endpoints within our endpoint.
 >
 > For example, the Goose project has an endpoint that accepts requests for insurance policy